 The Government's strategy for BIM adoption has the end goal of ensuring collaborative working and data accessibility for the construction industry.
 The timeline for the move to total BIM integration in the construction process is defined by BIM maturity levels (BIM Level 0 to BIM Level 3):

 At this level there is no collaboration present and information exists via CAD drawings.
 This information is outputted in either paper or electronic printed documents.

 There is some BIM capability present at this level but still no collaboration on the project.
 Information combines both 2D and 3D outputs as required.

 This is the current level of BIM required by Government and made up of the PAS & BS 1192 series of standards.
 It is reliant on the production of the 3D model, collaboration, and protocols defined by the relevant standards.

 With the construction industry being forecast to continually grow over the coming years, BIM has become a vital process which brings together information about every component of a built asset.
 BIM creates an environment which monitors the construction supply chain to identify opportunities to improve efficiencies.

-BIM Certification will represent a construction business' ability to replicate the entire life cycle of a built asset through 3D modelling and digital data collection, enabling real time decisions to be made, improving accuracy and saving time and money.
+BIM Certification will represent a construction business' ability to contribute information during the life cycle of a built asset through 3D modelling and digital data exchange.
+This enables real time decisions to be made, improving accuracy and saving time and money.